freecnsz/url-shortener-app/client/README.md

-# URL Shortener - Frontend (Angular)
+# LinkHub - Frontend (Angular)

-This project is the Angular-based frontend for a URL shortening application.
-Built with modern Angular 20 framework, it allows users to shorten long URLs with a clean and intuitive interface.
+This project is the Angular-based frontend for LinkHub, a modern URL shortening application.
+Built with Angular 20 framework, it provides users with a clean and intuitive interface to shorten, manage, and track their URLs.

 ## 🌐 Live Demo